Scruffy-Bearie/Amazon_Vine_Analysis/README.md

 ### Figure 3: Analysis of Unpaid Reviews
 ![]( https://github.com/Scruffy-Bearie/Amazon_Vine_Analysis/blob/main/IMAGES/Image2.png)

-To obtain a more robust analysis of potential bias in paid reviews, the filtered vine data was, via two steps, imported in RStudio and scrutinized using a two sample t-test (see Figure 4).
+To obtain a more robust analysis of potential bias in paid reviews, the filtered vine data was, via two steps, imported in RStudio and scrutinized using a two sample t-test and both the Mann-Whitney and Kruskal-Wallace tests (see Figure 4).

 ### Figure 4: Analysis of Paid and Unpaid Reviews in RStudio
 ![](https://github.com/Scruffy-Bearie/Amazon_Vine_Analysis/blob/main/IMAGES/Image5.png)